 If you’re still unsure of using collagen supplements, especially since many collagen studies are funded by companies that manufacture collagen products, you can look to foods that can help to naturally boost your collagen levels.

 2. Coenzyme Q10

 Referred to as CoQ10, your body naturally produces this antioxidant as it helps to protect the body’s cells.
 Like collagen, the level of CoQ10 in your body decreases with age, and this can not only affect your skin cells but the rest of your body.
 However, supplementation can help to prevent this.

 For instance, a study published in the journal BioFactors found that supplementing CoQ10 helped to reduce the visible signs of aging by improving the skin’s thickness as well as the hydration levels.

-In regards to its effects on longevity, a separate study published in the PLOS One journal and focusing on 443 older adults found that supplementing with CoQ10 and selenium over a 4-year period not only helped to improve their overall quality of life, but it also resulted in fewer hospital visits.
+In regards to its effects on longevity, a separate study published in PLOS One and focusing on 443 older adults found that supplementing with CoQ10 and selenium over a 4-year period not only helped to improve their overall quality of life but also resulted in fewer hospital visits.
 Additionally, it also slowed down their physical and mental decline.